 Bromley-Trujillo, Rebecca; Joshua A. Basseches; Maxwell Boykoff; Trevor Culhane; Galen Hall; Noel Healy; David J. Hess; David Hsu; Rachel M. Krause; Harland Prechel; R. Timmons Roberts; Jennie C. Stephens (2022).
 Climate policy conflict in the US states: a critical review and way forward.
 Climatic Change, 170(3), pp.1-24.

-Hawkins, Christopher V., Rachel M. Krause, Aaron Deslatte. (accepted) Staff Support and Administrative Capacity in Strategic Planning for Local Sustainability.
+Hawkins, Christopher V., Rachel M. Krause, Aaron Deslatte.
+(2021) Staff Support and Administrative Capacity in Strategic Planning for Local Sustainability.
 Public Management Review.
+DOI: 10.1080/14719037.2021.1999667

 Rachel M. Krause, Christopher V. Hawkins.
 (2021).
 Viewpoints: Improving cities’ implementation of sustainability objectives.
 Cities.
 113, 103167.